Is camera equipment tax deductible?

 • Editing workstation peripherals: Calibrated monitors, drawing tablets, color grading hardware

-How to deduct camera equipment: Three methods
+How to deduct camera equipment

-De minimis safe harbor — items under $2,500
+De minimis safe harbor — qualifying items up to $2,500

 • Requires Form 4562

-MACRS depreciation — spread over 5 years
+Regular depreciation — spread the deduction over time

-• Report on Form 4562 → Schedule C, Line 13
+• Report depreciation through Form 4562 → Schedule C, Line 13

 Business-use percentage: How to calculate it